renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 You can follow the steps below to nuke the config and get a new PR.
 Any existing Renovate PRs will be closed after you've completed these steps.

-1. Find your original `Configure Renovate` PR
+1. Find your original `chore: Configure Renovate` PR
 1. Rename the original PR to something else, e.g. `Configure Renovate - old`
 1. Remove the current Renovate configuration file (e.g. `renovate.json`) from your mainline branch

-Following these steps will trick Renovate into thinking that your repository was _never_ onboarded, and will trigger a new "Configure Renovate" PR.
+Following these steps will trick Renovate into thinking that your repository was _never_ onboarded, and will trigger a new "chore: Configure Renovate" PR.
 If you're using the hosted WhiteSource Renovate App and you don't receive a new onboarding PR within a few hours, then please create a Discussions post to request staff trigger it manually.